objornstad/epimdr/README.md

 Errata -- I already found a mistake.

-source code for all shiny-apps in book (as well as some others) moved to https://github.com/objornstad/oshinys
+source code for all shiny-apps in book (as well as some others) moved to https://github.com/objornstad/ecomodelmarkdowns

 mov/ -- web-optimized animated gif's for the book.

-syllabus.pdf -- The 15 week (3 hrs / week) syllabus for the class I'll be teaching this spring.
+syllabus.pdf -- The 15 week (3 hrs / week) syllabus for the class I taught in 2018.